FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/disclaimer.md

 2. Put the file in the `custom/locales/en/` folder.

-3. Set up override for the default translation by following the steps as described in <a href="../add_mod_lang" class="MCXref xref">Add and modify languages</a>.
+3. Set up override for the default translation by following the steps as described in [Add and modify languages](../add_mod_lang).
     In `custom/locales/en/override.json`, define the disclaimer section:

 The final configuration should look like this: